tact-lang/tact-cookbook/tact-cookbook.md

 ## Loops
 ### How to write a do until loop

-When we need the cycle to run at least once, we use `do until`.
+When we need the cycle to run at least once, we use `do-until`.

 ```tact
 // A variable to store the random number